The-Milena/The-Milena/README.md

 👋 Hi, I’m Milena
-- I have taken part in a web development bootcamp with Le Wagon (Oct-Dec 2024) to gain knowledge about how to develop web & AI applications
+- I have taken part in the full-stack web development bootcamp of Le Wagon (Oct-Dec 2024) in Paris to deepen my understanding about developing tech products
 - I am a product passionate and am enthusiastic about disruptive and future changing tech solutions as well as product strategy
-- I’m interested in developing my skills and understanding more about AI and machine learning
+- I’m interested in developing my skills and knowledge about AI and machine learning
 - Have a look at my LinkedIn www.linkedin.com/in/armsmilena
 - Explore my final project at Le Wagon here https://www.artcartel.online